ChemaKing13/10.SVG-LogoGenerator/README.md

 4. Start the SVG Logo Generator:
     ```bash
       npm run
+## Test
+To run the tests for the SVG Logo Generator, follow these steps:
+1. Ensure that you have installed the dependencies by running:
+      ```bash
+         npm i jest
+2. Run the following command to execute the tests:
+      ```bash
+      npm run test
 ## Credits

 In order to complete this challenge, I applied the knowledge seen in class, as well as additional resources from the Internet, such as articles and videos.